tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Tundra was quietly the most decorated team of the entire season.
-I say quietly because people don't really refer to Tundra's year as being "dominant," but holy moly look at all those podium finishes.
+I say quietly because people haven't been characterizing Tundra's year as "dominant," but holy moly look at all those podium finishes.

 Also, looking back, the Dyrachyo Tundra run feels like a fever dream.
 The man literally walked into Tundra after not playing pro since Copenhagen TI, got to grand finals in all four tournaments played (PLAYGROUND 1 -> Wallachia S3), and then just left Dota.
 What the hell even was that.